 - a.
-At the start of any shot clock period, the team that gains possession of the ball shall have 52 seconds to take a valid shot on goal (i.e., the ball contacts the goalkeeper, the goalkeeper's equipment, any part of the goal cage, or a defensive player inside the crease).
+At the start of any shot clock period, the team that gains possession of the ball shall have 30 seconds to take a valid shot on goal (i.e., the ball contacts the goalkeeper, the goalkeeper's equipment, any part of the goal cage, or a defensive player inside the crease).
 Failure to do so constitutes a shot clock violation and results in a change of possession.
 The ball shall be awarded to the opposing team laterally from the goal outside the two-point arc (i.e., with the ball awarded at the closest location outside the two-point arc no further up the field from the point of infraction).
 The shot clock shall stop when the ball goes out of bounds and shall subsequently be restarted upon the restart whistle. - b.
 After the faceoff whistle has sounded, the shot clock is started when either team gain possession, and the officials shall use the "possession" signal. - c.
 The shot clock resets on a change of possession.
 Officials shall use the "reset" signal. - d.
-The shot clock resets and holds at 52 seconds for a play-on.
+The shot clock resets and holds at 30 seconds for a play-on.
 The official signaling play-on shall use the "play-on" signal and hold his arm raised until the play-on is completed and then point in the direction of play when the play-on is over, which triggers the restart of the new shot clock.
-If the play-on ends with a whistle and the ball awarded to the offended team, the new shot clock restarts with the resumption of play. - e.
-The shot clock resets and holds at 52 seconds after a valid shot is taken.
+If the play-on ends with a whistle and

+- the ball awarded to the offended team, the new shot clock restarts with the resumption of play. - e.
+The shot clock resets and holds at 30 seconds after a valid shot is taken.
 The officials shall use the "reset" signal and continue holding an arm raised until possession is gained by either team and then point in the direction of play, which triggers the restart of the new shot clock.
-If neither team gains possession and play is suspended for any reason, the new shot clock restarts with the resumption of play.
+If neither team gains possession and play is suspended for any reason, the new shot clock restarts with the resumption of play. - f.

-- f.
 The shot clock resets when a time-serving penalty is reported to the table staff.
 The shot clock does not reset for a flag-down situation during live action. - g.
 The shot clock does not reset for timeouts. - h.
-When a shot clock reset is required by rule but the time remaining in the period is less than 52 seconds, the shot clock shall be turned off.
-Thus, the shot clock time can never carry over from one period to the next. - i.
-If officials stop the game because of a challenge by the defense (most notably, a challenge from their previous offensive possession), and the shot clock is at less than 32 seconds, if the challenge is unsuccessful, the shot clock will be reset to 32 seconds.
+When a shot clock reset is required by rule but the time remaining in the period is less than 30 seconds, the shot clock shall be turned off.
+Thus, the shot clock time can never carry over from one period to the next.